a revolutionary approach to the Large Hadron Collider

 ATLAS was designed to explore a wide range of scientific questions.
 It seeks to understand the fundamental forces that have shaped our universe since the dawn of time and which will determine its destiny.
 One of its main goals is the study of the Higgs boson, the particle associated with the Higgs field, which gives other particles their mass.
 The discovery of the Higgs boson in 2012, the result of the joint efforts of ATLAS and the CMS (Compact Muon Solenoid) experiment, was a historic achievement in physics.

-The experiment also searches for signs of new physics, including the origins of mass, extra dimensions and particles that could make up dark matter.
+The experiment also searches for signs of new physics, including the origins of mass, extra dimensions and particles that might make up dark matter.
 ATLAS achieves this by analyzing the myriad particles produced when protons collide at near the speed of light within the LHC.

 The ATLAS detector itself is a technological marvel.
 It is enormous, measuring approximately 45 meters long, 25 meters in diameter and weighing approximately 7,000 tonnes.
 The detector is made up of different layers, each designed to detect different types of particles produced by proton-proton collisions.
 It includes a range of technologies: trackers to detect particle trajectories, calorimeters to measure their energy, and muon spectrometers to identify and measure muons, a type of heavy electron that is essential to much physics research.